teachjanderson/titanic_panic/README.md

 ## Titanic_Panic

 # Machine Learning of Titanic Data
-Our project will be using machine learning to determine which variables have an impact on survival rates aboard the Titanic.
-The Reason we selected this as our project is due to our interest in the historical event and the dataset included a variety of information to analyze in our machine learning model.
-Our data source is from [Kaggle](www.kaggle.com/competitions/titanic/data).
-The dataset is split into multiple CSV files and will require merging via SQL Joins.
+Our project uses machine learning to determine survival rates aboard the Titanic.
+We selected this dataset based on our interest in the historical event and using the detailed information to make machine learning predictions.
+Our data source is from [Kaggle](https://www.kaggle.com/competitions/titanic/data) and includes 12 columns of nearly 900 rows about individual passengers.
+For each passenger, there is information about their survival status, age, gender, class, and even the fare he or she paid for the trip.
+We focused on the variables of gender and class to predict the likelihood of survival.
+The original dataset is split into multiple CSV files and required merging via SQL Joins.

 # Hypothesis and Questions
 * Hypothesis: The class of passenger impacts the survival rate aboard the Titanic.